logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/networking.md

 The Feature Store *Security Group* needs to be configured to allow traffic from your Databricks clusters to be able to connect to the Feature Store.

-!!! note "Hopsworks.ai"
+!!! note "managed.hopsworks.ai"
-    If you deployed your Hopsworks Feature Store with Hopsworks.ai, you only need to enable [outside access of the Feature Store, Online Feature Store, and Kafka services](https://docs.hopsworks.ai/hopsworks-cloud/latest/services/#outside-access-to-the-feature-store).
+    If you deployed your Hopsworks Feature Store with [managed.hopsworks.ai](https://managed.hopsworks.ai), you only need to enable [outside access of the Feature Store, Online Feature Store, and Kafka services](https://docs.hopsworks.ai/hopsworks-cloud/latest/services/#outside-access-to-the-feature-store).

 Open your feature store instance under EC2 in the AWS Management Console and ensure that ports *443*, *3306*, *9083*, *9085*, *8020*, *50010*, and *9092* are reachable from the Databricks Security Group: